 - Via Sergio e Carla IV, V, VI m.
 150

 It's an amazing old military path, winding between the peaks of Sengio Alto Subgroup and crossing it from Malga Cornetto m.
-1220 to Toni Giuriolo Hut on Campogrosso Pass m.
-1456.
-This beautiful path was realized by the Italian Military Engineers Corp during WWI and can be followed in both the two walking directions: from South (Rif.
+1220 to the Rifugio Toni Giuriolo on Passo di Campogrosso 1456 m.
+This beautiful path was realized by the Italian Military Engineers Corp during the WWI and can be followed in both the two walking directions: from South (Rif.
 Giuriolo) to North (Malga Cornetto) and vice versa.

 - Malga Cornetto m.
 1220

 - Rif.
-Toni Giuriolo on Campogrosso Pass m.
-1456
+Toni Giuriolo on Passo di Campogrosso 1456 m